bcgov/internationally-educated-nurses/docs/standard_report.md

 Step 2: For the withdrawal status let's check if any new milestones logged after it or not.

 Step 3:
-From the job competition and milestone data, we will find all the job-competition with their latest status for applicants till the `to` date.
+From the job competition and milestone data, we will find all the job competition with their latest status for applicants till the `to` date.
 Ignore all the Hired and withdrawn applicants here.
 +
-Let's find the latest hired HA and use it for the count(It means we are going to drop all the in-process job-competition data if the applicant selected in any one HA/job competition)
+Let's find the latest hired HA and use it for the count(It means we are going to drop all the in-process job competition data if the applicant selected in any one HA/job competition)

 Step 4:
 We will find applicant counts for each HA(connected with job competition) along their selected milestones.
 To achieve that, we can run GROUP BY on HA and milestone.